 To comply with your Student Visa conditions, it is essential that you have current Overseas Student Health Cover (OSHC) membership for the full duration of your student visa.

-If your health cover is provided by Allianz Global Assistance, you will receive a reminder email approximately one month before the expiry date of your cover.
-Renewal can be made online at Allianz Global Assistance.
+If your health cover is provided by Allianz Partners, you will receive a reminder email approximately one month before the expiry date of your cover.
+Renewal can be made online at Allianz Partners.

 If your membership is with another OSHC provider, please take note of the expiry date of your membership and arrange to renew it directly with the provider before this date.